STUDENTS GAIN FIRSTHAND EXPERIENCE ABOUT EASTERN MEDITERRANEAN REGION

 STUDENTS MEET WITH PRESIDENT OF GREECE AND MINISTRY, GOVERNMENT OFFICIALS

 The group’s first full day of meetings in Athens, July 2, was nothing short of exciting.
-First, the students met with Minister of Tourism Elena Kountara to learn about the importance of tourism for Greece’s economy and the Ministry of Tourism’s recent campaign featuring the “Greek Freak,” Giannis Antetokounmpo.
+First, the students met with Minister of Tourism Elena Kountoura to learn about the importance of tourism for Greece’s economy and the Ministry of Tourism’s recent campaign featuring the “Greek Freak,” Giannis Antetokounmpo.

 The students then had the honor of meeting with President Prokopis Pavlopoulos at the Presidential Palace.
 During the hour-long meeting, President Pavlopoulos presented each student with a gift and wished them success in their studies.
 The students were incredibly appreciative of the generous amount of time the president afforded to them.
 Furthermore, the students met with the Head of the Diplomatic Office of Prime Minister Alexis Tsipras, Vangelis Kalpadakis.

-Their thrilling day ended with a guided tour of the War Museum, followed by a reception hosted by Tim Ananiades, general manager, Grande Bretagne Hotel, and a dinner hosted by AHI-Athens President, George Economou at the Athens Club.
+Their thrilling day ended with a guided tour of the War Museum, followed by a reception hosted by Tim Ananiadis, general manager, Grande Bretagne Hotel, and a dinner hosted by AHI-Athens President, George Economou at the Athens Club.
 On July 3, the students also enjoyed a group tour of Karaiskakis Stadium, home of Olympiacos F.C., which was sponsored by Olympiacos President Evangelos Marinakis.
 Mr. Marinakis also sponsored dinner that evening at the exclusive Vammos restaurant.
 Domenicos Masoulas, director, Olympiacos Corporate Social Responsibility, represented Mr. Marinakis.

 STUDENTS MEET U.S. AMBASSADOR, CONCLUSION OF TRIP